-- 1. Move the slide and blade into the START position.
-See figure to the right. - PUSH the slide and blade levers at the same time and RELEASE the levers.
-The levers will selfcenter at the end of the commanded position by way of valve internal hydraulic pressure. - The slide will move IN and the blade will move DOWN. - The hopper is now ready to receive refuse.
+- 1. Move the slide and blade into the START position. - PUSH the SLIDE UP and BLADE IN buttons at the same time and then RELEASE the buttons. - The slide will move UP and the blade will move DOWN. - The hopper is now ready to receive refuse. - 2.
+Load the refuse from a container into the hopper.
+See See Figure 44 and Figure 45. - Remove the winch's cable hook from the eye on the tailgate. - PUSH and HOLD the WINCH EXT button until you have sufficient cable to connect to the refuse bin.